 Tenryu-ji Temple and Garden

-You must continue North: Where the Tourists Stop Going
+You must continue North: this is where many Tourists Stop Going

 Most visitors reach the far end of the bamboo path, turn around, and head back toward the station and the main tourist strip.
 I walk north instead.